-The Bozeman real estate market prediction was for continued growth and Bozeman new home construction was to continue upward at a strong rate.
+The Bozeman real estate market prediction was for continued growth and Bozeman new home construction was to continue upward at a strong rate in 2018.
 Bozeman home prices continued rising through year’s-end 2018.
 The housing prediction was for Bozeman home prices to flatten to around 2017 Q4 prices, but this did not happen; by December 2018, prices continued upward for all housing.
 See “Median Sales Price – By Year Built,” specifically green line in chart below.

 The 2017 US National Home Sales and Housing Market